LesterFreamon/udacity_data_structures/problems_and_algorithms/explanations.md

 ### Space Complexity:

-Going into the source code of heapify and heappop, there is a while loop used, NOT a recursion, and does all of the permutations in place, so the space complexity it O(1).
+Going into the source code of heapify and heappop, there is a while loop used, NOT a recursion, and does all of the permutations in place, so the added space complexity it O(1).
+If you include the input itself, then it's O(N).

 Merge sort would require O(n), but we are not using merge sort.

 ## Problem 4: Dutch National Flag Problem

 ### Description: